homebysix/docklib/README.md

 ## Examples

-Add Microsoft Word to the right side of the Dock:
+### Add Microsoft Word to the right side of the Dock

 ```python
 from docklib import Dock